-Viewfinder magnification 0.75x at 100% coverage of the frame area.
-The ocular point is set at 23mm, there is a diopter correction.
+Viewfinder magnification is 0.75x at 100% coverage of the frame area.
+The ocular point is set at 23mm; there is a diopter correction.

-Perhaps it was the quality of the viewfinder that led to the fact that I spent most of the shooting with it and almost never used the screen.
-The ergonomics of the FUJIFILM X-H1 are in many ways close to the ergonomics of DSLRs and dictates a similar shooting style: the large AE-L and AF-ON buttons are strictly under the thumb, the convenient AF point selection joystick – these elements are convenient for blind shooting control.
+Perhaps the quality of the viewfinder led to the fact that I spent most of the shooting with it and rarely used the screen.
+The ergonomics of the FUJIFILM X-H1 are in many ways close to DSLRs' ergonomics and dictate a similar shooting style.
+The large AE-L and AF-ON buttons are strictly under the thumb, and the convenient AF point selection joystick - these elements are suitable for blind shooting control.

 Switching between the viewfinder and the screen is possible both manually and automatically.
 On the whole, the eye proximity sensor behaves adequately, responding from about 5 cm.
 Switching does not occur instantly: it takes about half a second.
-A very useful feature should also be noted: if you flip the display, the proximity sensor is disabled, and the images from the display will not even accidentally switch to the viewfinder.
+A handy feature should also be noted: if you flip the display, the proximity sensor is disabled.
+The images from the display will not even accidentally switch to the viewfinder.

 The new stabilization system brings new possibilities for shooting.
-For example, I used it to get rid of the tripod when shooting at New York metro station.
-With hands it turned out to make sharp shots with shutter speeds up to about 1/2 s.
+For example, I used it to get rid of the tripod when shooting at the New York metro station.
+With hands, it turned out to make sharp shots with shutter speeds up to about 1/2 s.